scalameta/scalameta/semanticdb/semanticdb3/javacp.md

   * For root package, `None`.
   * For unnamed package, root package.
   * For top-level named package, root package.
-  * For other named package, enclosing package that holds the named package as a member.
+  * For other named package, parent package.
-  * For other top-level declaration, innermost enclosing package that holds the top-level declaration as a member.
+  * For other top-level declaration, its package.
-  * For other other global definition, innermost enclosing declaration that holds the global declaration as a member.
+  * For other global definition, the innermost enclosing definition, i.e. the definition whose [Location](#location) in source code most tightly encloses the [Location](#location) of the original definition.
   * For other declarations, `None`.

 **Descriptor** is: